-A class of its own as far as flavor & complexity goes, but still subtle & not overpowering.
-That's how I would describe this outstanding Kombucha made with Sheng Pu-erh tea.
+A class of its own as far as flavor and complexity goes, but still subtle and not overpowering.
+That's how I would describe this outstanding Kombucha made with this particular Sheng Pu-erh tea.

 But let's start from the beginning.

-This tea starts traditionally as "Maocha" (毛茶, literally "fuzzy/furry tea" 1*) & can be aged & sold like that or it can be pressed into so called cakes & sold as "Sheng" or Raw Pu-erh.
+This tea starts traditionally as "Maocha" (毛茶, literally "fuzzy/furry tea" ), and can be aged, and sold like that, or it can be pressed into so called cakes and sold as "Sheng" or Raw Pu-erh.

-The cakes are then aged (and fermented in the same process) for a number of years resulting in quite complex flavor.
+The cakes are then aged (and fermented in the same process) for a number of years, resulting in a quite complex flavor.

-The location is Mangfei village near Licang city in Yunnan Province.
+This tea's location is Mangfei village, near Licang city, in Yunnan Province.

 Here's another shot of this amazing tea.

 Let's take a look how our Pu-erh Kombucha gets created.

 As with all teas, the water quality is crucial, and we are always aware of that.
 So we start with filtered and revitalized water, at the proper temperature, ideal for this tea.

 And this is how this amazing tea looks like after steeping.